 Each year, the University of Virginia and the Darden School plans and participates in the yearly “Love is Love” event, which is focused on promoting inclusion of the LGBT community both at Darden and in the workplace.
 The power of its message is its simplicity: regardless of gender, sexual orientation, ethnicity or religion, all relationships are equal.

-Gays, Lesbians and Allies at Darden (GLAD) is a student organization that fosters a supportive environment for the LGBT community.
-The following video features several members of GLAD as they discuss the strong network in place for LGBT Darden students:
+Pride at Darden (PAD) is a student organization that fosters a supportive environment for the LGBT community.
+The following video features several members of PAD as they discuss the strong network in place for LGBT Darden students:

 Diversity is enhanced by the past and present military personnel who choose the Darden experience.
 “We actively seek excellent students from the ranks of the military,” Dean Robert F. Bruner writes in his blog post Generosity and Veteran’s Day.
 Students with a military background bring a unique measure of leadership, discipline, decision making, teamwork and ethical analysis to our classrooms.